Beta This is a new way of showing guidance - your feedback will help us improve it.

-1. See Court Stage – Magistrates - The Hearing which explains why trial dates may well be set at the first hearing of contested cases in the Magistrates Court in accordance with the Stop delaying justice initiative.
+1. See Court Stage – Magistrates - The Hearing which explains why trial dates may well be set at the first hearing of contested cases in the Magistrates Court in accordance with the Criminal Procedure Rules.

-2. Outside court, you should explain the procedure to witnesses and tell witnesses of fact (other than the defendant) to wait outside court until called1.
+4. .
+Outside court, with the lawyer representing HSE, you should explain the procedure to witnesses and tell witnesses of fact (other than the defendant) to wait outside court until called1.
 Witnesses who remain in court may still give evidence, but it may be the subject of adverse comment.

-3. If there is a dispute about certain facts and more than one defence witness will give evidence on that matter, you should object if they are present in court before giving evidence, as this would give them an unfair opportunity to avoid contradicting each other.
+5. If there is a dispute about certain facts and more than one defence witness will give evidence on that matter, an objection should be raised if they are present in court before giving evidence, as this would give them an unfair opportunity to avoid contradicting each other.

-7. If the defendant is unrepresented, you should conduct any negotiations through the justices’ legal adviser in order to avoid any suggestion of undue pressure being brought to bear upon the defendant.
+9. If the defendant is unrepresented, any negotiations should be conducted through the justices’ legal adviser in order to avoid any suggestion of undue pressure being brought to bear upon the defendant.

-9. Where more than one defendant is charged together in the same information as co-defendants, one or other may apply to be tried separately, and the court must decide whether this is appropriate.3 Where two or more defendants are charged on separate informations, but the facts are connected, the justices may, if they think fit, hear the informations together.
+11. Where more than one defendant is charged together in the same information as co-defendants, one or other may apply to be tried separately, and the court must decide whether this is appropriate.4 Where two or more defendants are charged on separate informations, but the facts are connected, the justices may, if they think fit, hear the informations together.
 5

-10. In such cases, the magistrates will ask you and the defence whether there is any objection to a joint trial.
-If either party does not consent, then the magistrates will determine how the defendants should be tried in the overall interests of justice, 5 taking into account any submissions made by the prosecution and the defence.
+12. In such cases, the magistrates will ask the prosecution and the defence whether there is any objection to a joint trial.
+If either party does not consent, then the magistrates will determine how the defendants should be tried in the overall interests of justice, 6 taking into account any submissions made by the prosecution and the defence.

-12. You should apply for joint trial, or oppose separate trials, where the circumstances of each defendant's involvement are so inextricably linked, by time or other factors, with the others that the charges should be heard together to allow the magistrates to decide relative degrees of blame.
+14. There should be an application for a joint trial, (or opposition to separate trials), where the circumstances of each defendant's involvement are so inextricably linked, by time or other factors, with the others that the charges should be heard together to allow the magistrates to decide relative degrees of blame.

-13. Where two or more offences are charged at the same time, the court should ask you and the defence whether there is any objection to the charges being heard together.
+15. Where two or more offences are charged at the same time, the court should ask the parties whether there is any objection to the charges being heard together.
 If either party does not consent, then the magistrates must decide what course is appropriate in the interests of justice.
 9

-14. The considerations are the same as for the joint trial of several defendants, namely whether it would be fair and just to hold a joint trial.
-Again, where the offences arise out of the same set of events, you should argue that they should be heard together.
+16. The considerations are the same as for the joint trial of several defendants, namely whether it would be fair and just to hold a joint trial.
+Again, where the offences arise out of the same set of events, it should be argued that they should be heard together.

-15. The order of evidence and speeches at summary trial where the defendant pleads not guilty is as follows: 9
+17. The order of evidence and speeches at summary trial where the defendant pleads not guilty is as follows:10

 Each stage is outlined in more detail below.